Zinovy Peshkov: Military service

-Guided to the recruitment post in Nice, he enlisted on August 31, 1914 as EVDG (an acronym for “voluntary enlisted for the duration of the war”) in the marching battalion of the 1st Foreign Regiment.
-Two months were sufficient to equip and train the volunteers at the beginning of the conflict.
-Peshkov, who was special – in addition to Russian, he knew French, English, Italian and German, which was useful in a unit containing men from all over the world – was given the rank of 1st class on October 21, 1914.
-Named corporal on April 1, 1915, he was put in command of a squad.
-Several days later, in May 1915, during combat with his division before Arras, he was seriously wounded.
-During the capture of Carency, a bullet shattered his arm while he was leading his soldiers.
+Peshkov enlisted on August 31, 1914 as EVDG (an acronym for “voluntary enlisted for the duration of the war”) in the marching battalion of the 1st Foreign Regiment.
+Peshkov was given the rank of 1st class on October 21, 1914, and named corporal on April 1, 1915.
+In May 1915, during combat with his division before Arras, he was seriously wounded.
+During the capture of Carency, a bullet shattered his left arm while he was leading his soldiers, resulting in its amputation.
+He then retired from service, and returned to Italy.